afitas/bikeshare/README.md

 - chicago.csv (optinally)
 - new_york_city.csv
 - washington.csv
+- Links.txt

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+You can find in this repo usful links according the this project in this file : Links.txt.